NikolaiT/incolumitas/content/pages/about.md

 ## Expertise and skills

 - Pretty broad knowledge of applied IT security and cryptography
-- Fluent programming skills in **Python**
+- Fluent programming skills in **Python, JavaScript and Typescript**
-- Intermediate programming knowledge of **Nodejs and Typescript** and latest ECMAScript
 - Intermediate **Django** knowledge
 - Intermediate **Reactjs** knowledge with **ant.d**
 - WiFi programming and security knowledge about wireless networks
 - Asynchronous IO, select, poll, epoll
 - Chess on a 2000 rating level
-- Playing foosball on an amateur level
+- Playing foosball on a amateur level

 ## Freelance work and contracting